Praying in Tongues to God: The Believer’s Guide to Breakthrough

 (Source: © DarkBird/Depositphotos.com)

 Whenever we pray audibly in a known language, the prayer is rooted in our understanding, and both we and those who hear us understand the prayer's content.
-However, when we pray audibly in tongues, our spirit prays in an unknown language, bypassing our natural mind, and neither we nor those who hear us can understand our prayer.
+However, when we pray audibly in tongues, our spirit prays in unknown languages, bypassing our mind with its natural limitations, and neither we nor those who hear us can understand our prayer.

-Our prayer communication with God takes place in a pure, heavenly language, free from doubts, human manipulation, cultural biases, and demonic interference.
+As Paul says, "If I pray in a tongue, my spirit prays, but my understanding is unfruitful" (1 Corinthians 12:14).
+This ensures our prayer communication with God is pure and understood only by Him.
+It's private and free from doubts, human manipulation, cultural biases, and demonic interference.
 Consider tongues as an Earth-to-Heaven direct-line to God.

 Paul says, "For if I pray in a tongue, my spirit prays, but my understanding is unfruitful.
 What is the conclusion then?
 I will pray with the spirit, and I will also pray with the understanding.
 I will sing with the spirit, and I will also sing with the understanding" (1 Corinthians 14:14–15).